Convergence of penalty Robin-Robin domain decomposition methods for unilateral multibody contact problems of elasticity: Parallel domain decomposition schemes

-The advantages of proposed domain decomposition schemes are their simplicity, and the regularization of the original contact problem because of the use of penalty term.
-These domain decomposition schemes have only one iteration loop, which deals with domain decomposition and nonlinearity of unilateral contact conditions.
+The advantages of proposed domain decomposition schemes are their simplicity, and the regularization of the original contact problem because of the use of the penalty term.
+These domain decomposition schemes have only one iterative loop, which deals with the domain decomposition and the nonlinearity of unilateral contact conditions.